raganwald/raganwald.github.com/_posts/2017-01-07-optimizing-quadtrees-in-time-and-space.md

   ];
 ```

-And we know exactly how to combine four qudtrees into a bigger quadtree, we use `regionsToQuadTree`.
+And we know exactly how to combine four quadtrees into a bigger quadtree, we use `regionsToQuadTree`.

 Harumph, another problem.
 Are we dividing with `divideQuadtreeIntoNine`?
 Or `divideNonetTreeIntoQuadTrees`?
 And are we combining the results using `combineNineIntoNonetTree`?
 Or `regionsToQuadTree`?